igneus/calendarium-romanum/liturgical_law/README.md

 # RSpec expectations are available in the code blocks
 expect(1).to be_truthy

-# method `year` returns a random year (which is a valid liturgical years
+# method `year` returns a random year (which is a valid liturgical year
 # for calendarium-romanum) and should be used in all examples which need
 # a single year and don't require a particular one
 expect(year).to be_a Integer